SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-encoding-and-packaging-advice-article/stream-encoding-and-packaging-advice-article.md

 ### Inspecting and testing streams

-Several tools are available for stream encoding and packaging teams to check that the streams they deliver work well with PillarboxPlayer.
+Several tools are available for stream encoding and packaging teams to check that the streams they deliver work well with ``PillarboxPlayer``.

 #### HTTP Live Streaming Tools